-Under the STIP, the bonus awards paid in restricted shares of common stock vest one-third on the grant date and two-thirds in equal amounts on the first two anniversaries of the grant date.
-The restricted shares were granted on March 3, 2019.
-Mr. O'Hara received an additional discretionary grant of \$10,000 restricted shares of common stock on March 3, 2019 in recognition of his extraordinary contributions during 2018, including the assumption of additional responsibilities within the Company.
+Under the STIP, the bonus awards paid in restricted shares of common stock vest two-fifths on the grant date and three-fifths in equal amounts on the first three anniversaries of the grant date.
+The restricted shares were granted on March 3, 2021.